-Cape Town continues to have an extremely high number of TB cases with 27,509 reported cases in 2012 and an incidence of 706 per 100,000 population (compared with a national figure of about 500 per 100,000).
-Particular challenges are posed in areas with high case loads and high dual infection rates such as Khayelitsha and parts of Klipfontein, Eastern and Mitchells Plain.
-In Khayelitsha, not only is the antenatal prevalence of 34.3% above the national average, the TB incidence is a massive 1,165/100,000 population.
+In spite of the year on year decline in the number of reported cases, areas with high case loads and high dual infection rates such as Khayelitsha and parts of Klipfontein, Eastern and Mitchells Plain particular challenges remain.
+In Khayelitsha, not only is the antenatal prevalence of 34.3% above the national average, the TB incidence is a massive 1,164/100,000 population.
 The challenge is not only to maintain efforts at combating the HIV/AIDS and TB epidemics throughout the City, but to develop enhanced responses in the high burden areas.
-New challenges have also arisen in the TB programme, with the emergence of drug resistant TB (MDR and XDR TB), which pose difficult service delivery, clinical and ethical issues.
 The diagnosis of drug sensitive and drug resistant TB has been enhanced by the roll out of a new diagnostic test: "Gene Xpert".
+The decentralisation of the management of drug resistant TB to PHC clinics has posed tricky new challenges regarding service delivery, clinical and ethical issues.